Activities and attractions

-Located a few kilometres north of Kaitaia on State Highway 1 at Awanui, Ancient Kauri Kingdom displays hand-crafted furniture, art, crafts and gifts from the oldest workable timber in the world.
+Located a few kilometres north of Kaitaia on State Highway 1 at Awanui, Kauri Unearthed displays hand-crafted furniture, art, crafts and gifts from the oldest workable timber in the world.
 See the amazing centrepiece in the shop - a staircase carved within a 140 ton log.
 Independent radiocarbon dating confirms that this tree had lain in a swamp for 45,000 - 50,000 years.

 Fishing and kayaking

 Based on the Parengarenga Harbour, 85 kms. north of Kaitaia, they offer the opportunity of surf casting (beach fishing and rock fishing), deep-water and game fishing and kayaking to secluded fishing spots - fishing for snapper, trevally, kahawai, kingfish and shark.

 Te Wairoa (ph: 09 409 8884)